salesforcecli/plugin-deploy-retrieve/messages/deploy.metadata.md

 The client has timed out.
 Use sf deploy metadata resume to resume watching this deploy.

-# warning.TargetOrgIsExpired

-The target-org, "%s", is expired.
-Do you want to pick another org?

 # error.Conflicts

 There are changes in the org that conflict with the local changes you're trying to deploy.